josepaulosa/Data_Mining/README.md

 - EDA
     - Descriptive statistics
     - Check if there is any null data
-    - Histograms of all variables and correlation between all features
+    - Histograms of all features and correlation between all features
 - Feature Selection (considering the conclusions drawn from EDA)
 - Standardize
 - Detect and Remove Global Outliers (if < -3 or >3)